When Is the Best Time

 - Free access for members of the “Montanheiros” who are taking care of the cave.

 If you are limited in time, then skip Gruta do Natal, but I highly recommend Algar do Carvão.

 Through the volcanic vent, we descend into the underworld of Terceira.
 Algar do Carvão is a beautiful dripstone cave which was developed in two phases by Pico Alto: 5.200-3.700 years ago.
 The translation of Algar do Carvão means a more vertical cavity in Portuguese, contrary to most of the other caves, which are horizontal.
 The entire meaning is “charcoal cave”.

 From here on, we were flashed for nearly two hours.
-At the small entrance hall leads a narrow path like in a coal mine to the fascinating lush green, steep vent of an extinct volcano.
-It is a cool climate in the cave (approx. 14°C) with high humidity of 90%.
-It drips from the walls and ceilings here, ideal for the mosses, ferns, and stalactites’ growth.
+From the small entrance hall leads a narrow path like in a coal mine to the fascinating lush green, steep vent of an extinct volcano.
+The cave has a cool climate (approx. 14°C) with a high humidity of 90%.
+It drips from the walls and ceilings here, ideal for the growth of mosses, ferns, and stalactites.
 I recommend a fleece or a jacket for your visit.